vhaghani26/python_focus_group/Session_03/session3.md

 (1) Use single quotes to print double quotes

 ```
-print('Whenever I get home, I walk up to my iguana's cage and say, "What are you doing, Stella?"')
+print('Whenever I get home, I walk up to my iguana\'s cage and say, "What are you doing, Stella?"')
 print('She said her name was "Viki"')
 ```